64 Camden Street Lower, Dublin 2, D02EV90, Ireland

 - In addition to the above data, which is collected for each individual viewer, the Orb screen produces an estimate of the total footfall in front of the video sensor.

 Yamamori, Georges St.

-The cameras are configured as anonymous counting sensors.
+The sensors are configured as anonymous counting sensors.

-The orbscreen does not perform face recognition, so it does not have the ability to recognize an individual, either in absolute terms (full identity) or in terms of repeated exposures (e.g. recognizing that someone was at a sequence of different locations, or visited a same location twice).
+The Orb screen does not perform face recognition, so it does not have the ability to recognise an individual, either in absolute terms (full identity) or in terms of repeated exposures (e.g. recognising that someone was at a sequence of different locations, or visited a same location twice).